Girv98/asca-rust/doc/doc.md

 ### Special Characters

-`%` represents a syllable.
+`%` represents a whole syllable.

 `$` represents a syllable boundary.

 `#` represents a word boundary.

-Word boundaries may only be used in environments, and must only be used once on either periphery.
+Word boundaries `#` may only be used in environments, and must only be used once on either periphery.

 ```
  a > e / #_#    ;; valid